dainst/idai-field/README.md

 ```

 `npm install` fetches the necessary dependencies. `npm run build` compiles the typescript files, creates [configuration](config/README.md) files, gathers the necessary fonts and converts scss files. `npm start` starts the Electron app.
 To have the TypeScript compilation run continuously while running the app, start the app with `npm start:watch`.
 In this case, a subprocess for watching gets started.
 To properly shut it down,
 make sure to close the app via `ctrl-c` in your terminal.
 Alternatively, you can also start the watch process separately, by entering `npm run watch` in one, and then `npm start` in another terminal window.
 Changes take effect after the watcher reports success and the window is reloaded manually.
-Scss files are not monitored, so any changes would take effect after calling `npm run build:sass`.
+Scss files are not monitored, so any changes would take effect only after calling `npm run build:sass`.

 Shapefile import/export is handled by a Java command line tool which is called by the Electron app.
 If Java 8 or higher and [Maven](https://maven.apache.org/) are installed, the Java tool can be built via the command:
 ```